oksanaozcan/ozcantadilat_laravel_react/README.md

 7. /user or /profile ... /profile/${userId} ... /settings/${userId}
 8. work panel for contracts and other...
 9. refactoring with services && || redux
-10. post form edit form refactoring query to base all category and tags
+10. post editor dont save color of font (may be bootstrap main).
-11. post editor dont save color of font (may be bootstrap main)
+11. to thinck functional for storage (delete or not after update picture).